uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/README.md

 * Run `npm install`

-* Install the Angular CLI https://github.com/angular/angular-cli
+* You can use the Angular CLI from `./node_modules/.bin/ng` or you can install the Angular CLI https://github.com/angular/angular-cli
-  (technically not absolutely necessary, since NPM will install it locally - but it makes things easier)

 * Run `ng build` to get the compiled Angular files into the Wordpress theme.
   The Angular application will now be available at http://localhost:81.